Doing when you don’t feel like doing

 I have seen many immature men.
-Take for example the TV Show "Married at the first site".
+Take for example the TV Show "Married at the first sight".
 Looking at some guys and watching them made me sick.
-They have the long way to become a real man and start the family.
-They don't know who they are and what their place in the world.
+They have a long way to become a real man and start a family.
+They don't know who they are and what their place is in the world is.
 Some of them still have no stable job or even a profession.
 The lack of self-confidence is apparent.
 I felt sorry for them.

 How a guy can become a great man?

 Every great man had certain things he did daily that led to his greatness.

 While others wished to become great, these men were simply consistent in who they were, and they were consistent with their rules in life that became a habit.

 - They determined their goals and then reverse-engineered them to determine how to act to accomplish them (if you don’t do this you won’t know how to act to reach your goal) …